Les Mystères du Nautilus: Design

-Originally, a larger version of this walkthrough was intended, with more rooms and even an underwater restaurant.
-It was to be part of the never-built Discovery Mountain project, which was shelved when Disneyland Paris underwent financial troubles.
+In its concept stage, a larger version of this walkthrough was intended, with a greater number of rooms to visit and even dine in an underwater restaurant located within the Salon.
+It was to be part of the never-built Discovery Mountain project, which was shelved and scaled back to Space Mountain when the costs to design and build became too high.

-The squid attack was more developed in 1994.
-It began with the organ playing Johann Sebastian Bach'sToccata & Fugue in D Minor, and with Nemo's short speech about his ocean kingdom.
+The squid attack was more elaborate when the attraction first opened in 1994.
+It began with the organ playing Johann Sebastian Bach'sToccata & Fugue in D Minor, and Captain Nemo giving a short speech about his ocean kingdom.
 Then, the window opened for guests to witness the ocean depths, until a giant tentacle hit the glass.
 Captain Nemo ordered the window to close, and tried to free the submarine from the squid's grip.
 Yet, bursts of water from the ceiling reached the audience, and the engines eventually broke down.
 Finally, as the window reopened, guests could see the whole monster.
-Electric zaps struck it, but it would not unleash the submarine until zaps got stronger.
-Due to technical problems, this scene was shortened.
+Electric zaps struck it, but it would not unleash the submarine until the zaps were more powerful.
+Due to a number of technical problems, this scene was shortened.